jacobdornbusch/azure-resume/README.md

 11. Add a custom domain to the CDN.
 12. Enable HTTPS on the Azure CDN.
 13. Add the custom domain to the CORS policy for the Azure Function.

-Feel free to explore and utilize this project as a learning resource for Azure development and deployment.
-Enjoy!